chrisbcaldwell/AI_Assisted_Programming/README.md

 > chrisbcaldwell: what's the best way to implement R squared and standard error of regression into this code?

 The result of this query was great!
-Copilot suggesting the code below to implement R-squared and standard error into whaat I had aleady written.
+Copilot suggesting the code below to implement R-squared and standard error into what I had aleady written.
 I could not find errors in a quick code review.

 ```
 // calculateMetrics computes R-squared and standard error of regression